IoTMAT 2020 5- ‘Conclave – The Connected’ & ‘Arena – The Ambient’ tracks: Accelerators, Incubators & SpaceTech

 Start-ups must invest time to choose the right partner because that will really help them on the growth path.

-Corporate-hosted accelerator programs offer deep domain experience, talent, technology and market access to entrepreneurs.
+Corporate-hosted accelerator programs offer deep domain experience, talent, and market access to entrepreneurs.
 Corporates like Target work on solutions that could create unique value propositions that can solve their internal problems.

 Many incubators and accelerators have very strong teams of mentors who can provide individual mentoring access.
 They can bring that person with specific expertise as a mentor to help you grow, validate the product, network with investors, and help in media connect (of course, if your story is compelling enough)

 What if your start-up is not software-based, but in the hardware space?
-Hardware start-ups differ in the range of diverse sets that are required, in talent and experienced people who are necessary and in the size of funding that is required.
-Besides software skills, you need electrical, mechanical, , and supply chain skills, industrial , followed by all the business aspects.
+Hardware start-ups differ in the range of diverse skill sets that are required, in talent and experienced people who are necessary and in the size of funding that is required.
+Besides software skills, you need electrical, mechanical, , and supply chain skills, industrial design, followed by all the business aspects.
 You also need access to millions of dollars worth of testing equipment, testing chambers, robot testing labs and the infrastructure for product development.

-An interesting case is Mr Pramod Ghadge, CEO and Co-Founder, Unbox Robotics, who interacted with 3 incubators and accelerators, starting from choosing an idea, evaluation, building business models, raising funds, building a prototype/product, to product-market fit, and accelerating the speed by leveraging the experience of an accelerator that worked with hundreds of start-ups across the globe.
+An interesting case is Mr Pramod Ghadge, CEO and Co-Founder, Unbox Robotics, who interacted with 3 incubators and accelerators, starting from choosing an idea, evaluation, building business models, raising funds, building a prototype/product, to product-market fit, and accelerating the by leveraging the experience of an accelerator that worked with hundreds of start-ups across the globe.
 Getting all the guidance at various stages of the idea journey allowed them to avoid some mistakes which they otherwise would have made.

 To summarize, you as an entrepreneur need to figure out what's going to work best for you, because the people on the other side are doing more.
 You need to bring clarity to what you really want, on how you want to drive your business and what your vision is for the next 6, 12 and 18 months by defining milestones.